 The following table presents the net contract assets and liabilities for the electrical construction operations as of the dates indicated:

-The following table presents the changes in the net contract assets and liabilities for the electrical construction operations for the nine months ended September 30, 2019:
+The following table presents the changes in the net contract assets and liabilities for the electrical construction operations for the three months ended March 31, 2020:

-For the nine months ended September 30, 2019, $1.0 million of the total revenue recognized in the current period was attributable to the contract liability billings in excess of costs and estimated earnings on uncompleted contracts’ balance as of December 31, 2018.
+For the three months ended March 31, 2020, $0.4 million of the total revenue recognized in the current period was attributable to the contract liability billings in excess of costs and estimated earnings on uncompleted contracts’ balance as of December 31, 2019.

 Note 8 – ASC 606 Revenue Recognition and Significant Accounting Policies Disclosures

-On January 1, 2018, the Company adopted the new revenue standard ASC 606 and all the related amendments (“new revenue standard”).
+On January 1, 2018, the Company adopted the revenue standard ASC 606 and all the related amendments (the “revenue standard”).
 Adoption of this standard did not result in significant changes to the Company’s accounting policies, business processes, systems or controls, or have a material impact on its financial position, results of operations and cash flows.
-The Company concluded that the cumulative effect of initially applying the new revenue standard was immaterial and consequently did not record an adjustment to the opening balance of retained earnings.
+Upon adoption the Company concluded that the cumulative effect of initially applying the revenue standard was immaterial and consequently did not record an adjustment to the opening balance of retained earnings.

 To determine the proper revenue recognition method for contracts for electrical construction services, the Company evaluates whether two or more contracts should be combined and accounted for as one single contract and whether the combined or single contract should be accounted for as more than one performance obligation.
 This evaluation requires significant judgment and the decision to combine a group of contracts or separate the combined or single contract into multiple performance obligations could change the amount of revenue and profit recorded in a given period.
 For most of the contracts, the Company provides a significant service of integrating a complex set of tasks and components into a single project or capability.
 Hence, the entire contract is accounted for as one performance obligation.
 However, less likely, if a contract is separated into more than one performance obligation, the Company allocates the total transaction price for each performance obligation in an amount based on the estimated relative stand-alone selling prices of the promised goods or services underlying each performance obligation.